mohanen/cheatsheets/math/linear_algebra.md

 ### Parametric representations of lines

 $vec y = s * vec x + vec t$

+### **Intuition**

+> Lets assume we wanna rotate an image clockwise 2 times, you can actually calculates where it ends when rotated 2 times and do it in a single operation

 ## Linear combinations & span